tkozzer/hedera-townhall-api/README.md

 # Hedera Community Town Hall API

-An API to retrieve and search through Hedera Community Town Hall video's information including the questions (or chapters) and transcripts.
+A RESTful API to retrieve and search through Hedera Community Town Hall video's information including the questions (or chapters) and transcripts.

 If you would like to test out the current API, you find the [here](http://api.hashgrapharchive.org).